Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Data

 \subsection{Foreground samples}

-This study utilises two distinct foreground samples, each selected independently.
-The first sample, is the default one employed in previous works \citep{GON21,BON20,BON21,CUE21,CUE22} and is referred to as the "z$_{spec}$ sample".
-This sample comprises approximately 150,000 galaxies in the range of 0.2 < $z_{spec}$ < 0.8 (with a median value of $z_{spec}$ = 0.28; see dark blue shadowed region in Fig. \ref{fig:zhist}), obtained from the GAMA II spectroscopic survey \citep{DRI11,BAL10,BAL14,LIS15}.
-The H-ATLAS and GAMA II surveys were selected to maximise their overlap, covering the three equatorial regions at 9, 12, and 14.5 h (referred in this work as G09, G12, and G15, respectively) and the SGP one.
+This study employs two distinct foreground samples, each selected independently.
+The first sample is the default one employed in previous works \citep{GON21,BON20,BON21,CUE21,CUE22} and is referred to as the "z$_{spec}$ sample".
+This sample comprises approximately 150,000 galaxies in the range of $0.2 < z_{spec} < 0.8$ (with a median value of $z_{spec}$ = 0.28; see dark blue shadowed region in Fig. \ref{fig:zhist}), obtained from the GAMA II spectroscopic survey \citep{DRI11,BAL10,BAL14,LIS15}.
+The H-ATLAS and GAMA II surveys were coordinated to maximise their overlap, covering the three equatorial regions and the SGP one.
 The total common area used in this study was approximately 207 square degrees, considering only the regions where both surveys overlap.

-The second foreground sample was obtained from the 16th data release of the Sloan Digital Sky Survey \citep[SDSS;][]{BLA17,AHU19}, consisting of galaxies with photometric redshift within the range of 0.2 < $z_{ph}$ < 0.8 and photometric redshift error $z_{err}$/(1+z) < 1 (photoErrorClass = 1).
+The second foreground sample was obtained from the 16th data release of the Sloan Digital Sky Survey \citep[SDSS;][]{BLA17,AHU19}, consisting of galaxies with photometric redshift within the range of $0.2 < z_{ph} < 0.8$ and photometric redshift error $z_{err}/(1+z) < 1$ (photoErrorClass = 1).
 This sample, called the "z$_{ph}$ sample," covers a total area of approximately 317 square degrees, encompassing the H-ATLAS equatorial regions and the NGP, and includes roughly 962,000 galaxies in the common area, with a median value of $z_{ph}$ = 0.38 (see light blue shadowed region in Fig. \ref{fig:zhist}).
 The second sample was introduced to investigate the impact of increasing the density of potential lenses on the measurements and their robustness with respect to the use of different foreground samples.